 If you lost someone close to you, especially a child, would you be able to foot the entire bill not paid by your medical insurance?
 Or would you have to declare bankruptcy like my friend did?
 When he and his wife arrived at the hospital, he had to fill out and sign all sorts of forms.
 To this day he doesn’t remember much about what he signed but he agreed to be financially responsible for the bills.
 You won’t get around this one.

-The average cost of a bare bones funeral today can range from $7,000 to $10,000.
-Do you have that amount sitting around, ready in a savings account?
+The average cost of a bare bones funeral today can range from $7,000 to $11,000.
+Do you have that amount sitting around, ready to use at a moment’s notice in a liquid savings account?
 My friend didn’t and had to plead with the funeral home to do the cheapest funeral possible.
 He is still bitter about it today.

 Your mental health

-I can assure you, if I lost one of my children, I would need some time off and possibly some counseling.
+I can assure you, if I lost one of my children, I would need some time off and some serious counseling.
 And don’t feed me that line about getting back to work right away being the best thing for me.
+There is no universal “best thing” for anyone after they’ve lost a loved one … particularly a child.

 Life insurance on kids isn’t immoral